Juniper/contrail-specs/maintenance_mode.md

 Hitless image upgrade uses a wizard to guide the user through the health check phase.
 This is important because the user may need to go back and forth between the advanced_parameters page and the test run itself.
-Since activating maintenance mode also runs these same health checks, it is important to provide this same capability, at least for activate maintenance mode.
+Since activating/deactivating maintenance mode also runs these same health checks, it is important to provide this same capability.
-Deactivating maintenance mode may not need a wizard, but it would be useful to display the job logs in progress.

 1) Activate-Maintenance-Mode